 - Be impeccable with your word.

 Application to Migraine

 In this four-part series, we’ll be exploring practical ways to implement each of these agreements to improve our Migraine coping abilities.
 First, we explored ways to speak impeccably about Migraine.
-Now we’ll examine potentially hurtful situations common to the Migraine experience.
+In this edition, we’ll examine ways to insulate ourselves from potentially hurtful situations common to the Migraine experience.

 Ruiz explains it like this: